Nopraz/100-days-of-code/log.md

 **Thoughts** It was a bit harder on the challenge "Manage Updates with Lifecycle Methods" because if forgot to use this.setState and modified the state directly instead

 **Points to work on** Listeners in javascript

+### Day 3: August 11, 2019

+**Today's Progress**: Worked on a new little project : A minecraft server management application

+The goal is to manage my local server (Start/Stop Server and minecraft service) directly from one interface.
+I already did this in PHP but i wanted to do it in React/Node JS

+**Points to work on** My attention and patience